By now you’ve surely heard the news...

 4 million of us left in April, 3.4 million in May, and our recent should I quit my job quiz found that 90% of 4,500 respondents scored "speak up" or "start looking," indicating unhappiness with their current role.

 The pandemic gave us all time to think deeper about the future of our careers.
-More than ever, we’re wanting to work for companies that share our values .
+More than ever, we’re wanting to work for companies that share our values.
+Many women are joining the Elpha Talent Pool to connect directly with leading workplaces in tech that align with their values and skills.

 But the truth is, deciding when to quit a job and then going through with it is rarely so straightforward.
 As Deb Liu, CEO at Ancestry, remarked recently , “Knowing when to quit is just as important as knowing when to double down.
 So many people cling to situations that aren’t conducive to their growth and success because they are afraid to quit.”
 The social stigma associated with quitting keeps people stuck in bad jobs.